Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 <p class="caption">(\#fig:multiscale-vs-multisource)A general scheme for generating spatial predictions using multiscale and multisource data.</p>
 </div>

-As a general strategy, for multi-scale data we propose fitting a single model to combined covariates downscaled or upscaled to the same resolution (Fig. \@ref(fig:multiscale-vs-multisource)a), while for the multi-source data we propose using data assimilation methods i.e. merging of predictions (Fig. \@ref(fig:multiscale-vs-multisource)b).
+As a general strategy, for multi-scale data, statistically robust approach is to fit a single model to combined covariates downscaled or upscaled to the same resolution (Fig. \@ref(fig:multiscale-vs-multisource)a).
+For the multi-source data data assimilation methods i.e. merging of predictions (Fig. \@ref(fig:multiscale-vs-multisource)b) can be used [@CAUBET201999].
 Imagine if we have covariate layers for one whole continent at some coarse resolution of e.g. 500 m, but for some specific country have other predictions at a finer resolution of e.g. 100 m.
 Obviously any model we